oktadev/spring-boot-ionic-example/TUTORIAL.md

 }
 ```

-After making these changes, you can run `ionic serve`, but you’ll likely see something similar to the following error in your browser’s console.
+If you run `ionic serve`, you’ll likely see something similar to the following error in your browser’s console.

 ```
 XMLHttpRequest cannot load https://raible.apps.stormpath.io/me.
 Response to preflight request